kubernetes/ingress-nginx/NEW_CONTRIBUTOR.md

 httpd   ClusterIP   10.104.111.0   <none>        80/TCP    13s
 ```

-Once we have this we can now create a n ingress using the following
+Once we have this we can now create an ingress using the following
 ```
 kubectl -n httpd create ingress httpd --class nginx --rule httpd.dev.leonnunes.com/"*"=httpd:80
 ```